SanskarJadhav/Java_Calculator_Program/README.md

 # Java_Calculator_Program
-The following java program consists of three classes: Main, UserInput and Calculator
+The following java program consists of three classes: Main, UserInput and Calculator.

 The Main class acts as a user interface, where the user can
 - choose to enter two or multiple numbers